fizcris/CarND-Advanced-Lane-Lines/README.md

     </tr>
 </table>

 The formula below is used to calculate curvature.
 It is not very accurate in our case but it is understood that the implementation is corect.
-The `ym_per_pix = 30/720 # meters per pixel in y dimension` hyperparameter can be modified to change the pixel/meter ration but even big changes lead to small diferences in curvature.
-A good polynomial fit is the key to obtain good radius measuremnts.
+The `ym_per_pix = 30/720 # meters per pixel in y dimension` hyperparameter can be modified to change the pixel/meter ration, note that the formula is optimized tot take into considerations amplifications done during the perspective transform.

 <p style="text-align: center;">
 <img src="https://latex.codecogs.com/png.latex?\bg_white&space;R_{curve}&space;=&space;\frac{1&plus;(2Ay&plus;B)^{2})^{3/2})}{\left&space;|&space;2A&space;\right&space;|}" title="R_{curve} = \frac{1+(2Ay+B)^{2})^{3/2})}{\left | 2A \right |}" />